xenda/pixelyhaml/README.md

 1. Clone it:
   $ git clone http://github.com/xenda/pixelyhaml.git
 2. Add your HTMLs to the app/views/pages folder
-3. Add .erb to all their names:
-  $ my_old_boring_index.html to my_old_boring_index.html.erb
-4. Run this script to update them
+3. Run this script to update them
   $ ruby html2haml.rb

 Well, ok, duh!
 But now how do I create new ones?